Police seek two young women who may have parked the car of missing German tycoon in Pattaya - Thai Examiner

 It suggests foul play and the concealment of a crime.

-‘There was intention to destroy evidence and the case indicates that Mr Hans Peter Ralter Mach’s disappearance was suspicious,’ the senior officer told reporters.
+‘There was intention to destroy evidence and the case indicates that Mr Hans Peter Ralter Mack’s disappearance was suspicious,’ the senior officer told reporters.

 Senior police officers were certain that the discovery of coolant or toilet cleaner on the seats of the car, its interior and even on the windscreen suggested someone had been trying to eliminate fingerprints was quite a sinister development.